 Fairview is a somewhat small city located in the state of Oregon.
 With a population of 9,280 people and two constituent neighborhoods, Fairview is the 57th largest community in Oregon.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fairview is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Fairview isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fairview are a mix of both white- and blue-collar jobs.
 Overall, Fairview is a city of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Fairview who work in office and administrative support (19.71%), sales jobs (14.29%), and management occupations (5.72%).
+There are especially a lot of people living in Fairview who work in office and administrative support (20.28%), sales jobs (14.90%), and management occupations (6.50%).

 The most common language spoken in Fairview is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Slavic languages.